lwanger/python_ray_tracer/README.md

     - Primitives: Sphere, Disc Triangle, Plane, STL Files (triangle meshes)
     - Texture mapping: SolidColor, CheckerBoard, ImageTexture
     - Noise textures using [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) for solid textures.
+    - Colormaps for noise textures. colorcet package included in requirements to provide perceptually linear colormaps.
     - Lighting: Point lights, Area lights (can use any Geometry with a point_on method -- triangle, disc, sphere, etc.)
     - Shadow rays for shadowing.
 Area lights drive their own shadow ray sampling for soft shadows.
     - BVH (bounding volume hieraerchy)
+    - Multi-threaded GUI to provide image preview and ability to cancel an in-progress rendering.
     - models: teapots, bunnies, etc.

 ## Install

 1. Install Python 3.6+
-2. For the gui version, make sure tkinter is available (type: *python -c "import tkinter"* to test).
+2. For the gui version, make sure tkinter is available (type: **python -c "import tkinter"** to test).
 If this fails you'll need to install tkinter for your platform
 3. Download/clone this git repository
-4. install the required packages: *pip install -r requirements.txt*
+4. install the required packages: **pip install -r requirements.txt**

 note 1: I have not tested the install on other systems.
 Let me know if there's an issue.